yv1es/MRMapper/README.md

 ### Unity
 The Unity project for MRMapper can be found under `MRMapper/unity`.
 Open Unity and launch the play view.

 The primary logic is contained under the "MRMapper" game object.
-Make sure to review the attached scripts for further understanding.

 After playing the Unity scene, it will connect to the core running in the container.
-It will spawn a child game object representing the reconstructed point cloud and other child game objects representing fitted planes and objects.
+It will spawn a child game object representing the reconstructed point cloud and other game objects representing fitted planes and objects.

 ### Summary
 To run MRMapper, follow these steps: